 Gender Roles in Mexico

 While gender distinctions are more strongly demarcated in Mexico than in the U.S., Mexico is experiencing modifications as well.
 Many Mexican women are progressively more active in professional settings.
-Many Mexicans are also increasingly accustomed to the large number of women in the U.S. and Canada in leading business positions and have become more and more familiar with working with foreign businesswomen in positions of authority.
+The Machismo culture still has a slight presence, but Many Mexicans are becoming increasingly accustomed to the large number of women in the U.S. and Canada in leading business positions and have become more and more familiar with working with foreign businesswomen in positions of authority.